Congress of the Confederation: History

 Congress had little power, and without the external threat of a war against the British, it became quite difficult to get enough delegates to meet to form a quorum.
 Nonetheless, the Congress still managed to pass important laws, most notably the Northwest Ordinance of 1787.

 The country incurred a massive debt as a result of the War of Independence.
 In 1784, the total Confederation debt was nearly $40 million.
 Of that sum, $8 million was owed to the French and Dutch.
 Of the domestic debt, government bonds, known as loan-office certificates, composed $11.5 million, certificates on interest indebtedness $3.1 million, and continental certificates $16.7 million.

 The certificates were non-interest bearing notes issued for supplies purchased or impressed, and to pay soldiers and officers.
 To pay the interest and principal of the debt, Congress had twice proposed an amendment to the Articles granting them the power to lay a 5% duty on imports, but amendments to the Articles required the consent of all thirteen states: the 1781 impost plan had been rejected by Rhode Island and Virginia, while the revised plan, discussed in 1783, was rejected by New York.

 Without revenue, except for meager voluntary state requisitions, Congress could not even pay the interest on its outstanding debt.
-Meanwhile, the states regularly failed or refused to meet the requisitions requested of them by Congress.
+The states, meanwhile, regularly failed or refused to meet the requisitions requested of them by Congress.